moonbeam-foundation/moonbeam/.github/PULL_REQUEST_TEMPLATE.md

 Is there something left for follow-up PRs?

+What alternative implementations were considered?

+Are there relevant PRs or issues in other repositories (Substrate, Polkadot, Frontier, Cumulus)?

 [ ] Does it require a purge of the network?
 [ ] You bumped the runtime version if there are breaking changes in the **runtime** ?
 [ ] Does it require changes in documentation/tutorials ?